kozaktomas/universal-store-api/README.md

 Authorization: Bearer xyz
 ```

-## Current limitation
+## Current limitations

-USA does not support paginating.
+USA does not support pagination.
 It's not recommended using USA for project with more than 1000 entities.